julianbruegger/Hochwasser/README.md

 # Flooding alert
-I Bult an Alarmsystem that Detects if the creek next to my house will owerflow soon.
+I Bult an Alarmsystem that Detects if the creek next to my house is going to owerflow soon.
+In the Case of an aleart calls my mobile-Phone.
+Allso in the folder `html` you can find a ready Webpage with all the Things neaded to Display the Value to the Public.
+All the Datapoints are writen in to an MySQL database.
 This gives me Time to react and Prevent a flooding of the Houses around me.

 ## Instalation